 The content of this online CE course does not focus exclusively on any specific proprietary product or service.
 Presenter financial and non-financial disclosures may be found by clicking on the Presenter & Disclosures tab.

 Video PowerPoint presentation with author narration & downloadable handout.

-Yvette McCoy, MS, CCC-SLP, BCS-S, with over 23 years experience, specializing in adult neurological rehabilitation with a special interest in dysphagia and stroke rehabilitation.
+Yvette McCoy, MS, CCC-SLP, BCS-S, is a speech-language pathologist with over 23 years experience, specializing in adult neurological rehabilitation with a special interest in dysphagia and stroke rehabilitation.
 She owns Speak Well Solutions, LLC.
 She is certified by the American Speech-Language-Hearing Association, a board certified swallowing specialist, six time ACE Awardee, mentor and CFY supervisor.
 She currently serves on the Adult Services Committee for the Maryland Speech-Language and Hearing Association.
 She is a member of the Dysphagia Research Society where she serves on the Website Communications and Public Relations Committee.
 She is co-creator/author of the mobile app 'Dysphagia Therapy', and published author for the ASHA Leader.
-Finally, she is an adjunct instructor at the University of Maryland, College Park.
+Additionally, she is an adjunct instructor at the University of Maryland, College Park.

 Nonfinancial — Yvette McCoy is a member of the Dysphagia Research Society Website Public Relations Committee; receives no compensation in this role.

 Nonfinancial — Yvette McCoy is a board member of the Dysphagia Group Advisory Board-Facebook; receives no compensation in this role.